Seven Days in May: Soundtrack

 David Amram, who had previously scored Frankenheimer's The Manchurian Candidate (1962), originally provided music for the film, but Lewis was unsatisfied with his work.
 Jerry Goldsmith, who had worked with the producer and Douglas on Lonely Are the Brave (also 1962) and The List of Adrian Messenger (1963), was signed to rescore the project.

 Goldsmith composed a very brief score (lasting around 15 minutes) using only pianos and percussion; he later scored Seconds (1966) and The Challenge (1982) for Frankenheimer.

-In 2013, Intrada Records released Goldsmith's music for the film on a limited-edition CD (paired with Maurice Jarre's score for The Mackintosh Manalthough that film was produced by Warner Bros. while Seven Days in May was theatrically released by Paramount.
+In 2013, Intrada Records released Goldsmith's music for the film on a limited-edition CD—paired with Maurice Jarre's score for The Mackintosh Man, although that film was produced by Warner Bros. while Seven Days in May was theatrically released by Paramount.
 The entire Seven Arts Productions library had been acquired by Warner Bros. back in 1967.

 Reception

-Seven Days in May premiered on February 12, 1964 in Washington, D.C., to good critical notices and audience response.
+Seven Days in May premiered on February 12, 1964, in Washington, D.C., to good critical notices and audience response.